prototypefund/reproducible-website/_docs/buy_in.md

 still preserving confidence about unchanged code.
 This can speed up quality assurance and development speed.

+Changes to the build system can be tested easily with reproducible
+builds: If the output artifacts are identical, the changes will not affect runtime behavior.

 “But how can I trust my compiler?”
 ----------------------------------